Product Image 1 of 1

 Delilah S. Dawson is the author of Hit, Servants of the Storm, the Blud series, Star Wars: “The Perfect Weapon,” a variety of short stories and comics, and Wake of Vultures, written as Lila Bowen.
 She lives in north Georgia with her family and a fat mutt named Merle.
 Find her online at WhimsyDark.com.BECOME A FAN

-Tom Leveen is the author of Random, Sick, manicpixiedreamgirl, Party, and Zero (a YALSA Best Book of 2013).
+Tom Leveen is the author of Random, Sick, manicpixiedreamgirl, Party, Zero (a YALSA Best Book of 2013), Shackled, and Hellworld.
 A frequent speaker at schools and conferences, Tom was previously the artistic director and cofounder of an all-ages, nonprofit visual and performing venue in Scottsdale, Arizona.
 He is an Arizona native, where he lives with his wife and young son.BECOME A FAN

 Hannah Moskowitz is the award-winning author of the young adult novels Break; Invincible Summer; Gone, Gone, Gone; and Teeth; as well as the middle grade novels Zombie Tag and Marco Impossible.
 She lives in New York City.
 Learn more at HannahMoskowitz.com.BECOME A FAN